MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

     - Cross account (organization) dependencies
     - Cross account dependency toggle default state
 - Risk graph configuration:
-    - Work item state(s) associated with at risk (Red color) work items
+    - Work item states associated with at risk (Red color) work items
-    - Work item state(s) associated with neutral (Gray color) work items
+    - Work item states associated with neutral (Gray color) work items
-    - Work item state(s) associates with on track (Green color) work items
+    - Work item states associates with on track (Green color) work items

 For a full list and description, see the [Property descriptions](#table) provided later in this section.

 ### Enable or disable the New Dependency option

 The `newDependencyButtonEnabled` property enables or disables the **New Dependency** link option.
 When enabled, the link appears on the Dependency Tracker page.
-When disabled, users can't create dependencies from the tracker, only review the dependencies that have been created through other means.
+When disabled, users can't create dependencies from the tracker, only review the dependencies created through other means.
 The default value is set to `true` (enabled).

 ### Enable or disable cross-organization linking